This post may contain affiliate links. Please read the disclaimer here.

 Read more: The Pianist Filming Locations in Poland

 Let’s keep the happy times rolling with a film about the holocaust and a real-life location used for the film.
 The Pianist is inspired by the true story of a Polish-Jewish musician who attempts to evade capture during WWII.
 Umschlagplatz is located in an old Warsaw ghetto and is where the Nazis held Jewish people before transporting them via train to death camps.
-The film shot in the real-life location, where there is now a memorial resembling a freight train carriage with its doors open.
+The film was shot in a real-life location, where there is now a memorial resembling a freight train carriage with its doors open.

 Popeye Village as seen in Popeye (1980)